 Will we?
 Before you answer that question in your head, let’s frame it properly.
 Because this is not about whether we want to avoid collapse; it’s whether we want better.
 SW represents a redesign of society away from material consumption, around human and ecological well-being.
 Yes, that would take a lot of effort.
 But we’d also be working on healing society, towards a future of thriving.
 Does that sound to you like something worth putting in work for?

 If so: good news.
-At LtG’s 50-year anniversary, the Club of Rome will publish a follow-up called Earth for All: A plan for global wellbeing on a healthy planet.
-This new book describes how to launch society into a sustainability transformation.
+At LtG’s 50-year anniversary, in 2022, the Club of Rome pusblished a follow-up called Earth for All: A plan for global wellbeing on a healthy planet.
+This book describes how to launch society into a sustainability transformation.
 The book is still realistic in that it foretells that what we do in the next decade will determine our livings standards for the rest of this century.
 But even more, it’s a vision for a better world.
 We need to act fast, yes, but we are not out of time yet to turn society around.
 And not only are we capable of making this change; we are yearning for it.
 A world for all where life can flourish indefinitely will be so much more than just a society that avoided societal collapse.
 It will have been so much worth the effort.Earth4All Deep Dive 02: The Limits to Growth model: still prescient 50 years later